 A few years ago, I found myself staring in the mirror, asking a question that caught me completely off guard: Who am I when I’m not being a wife, mom, daughter, sister, friend or nurse?

 I had a good life.
 From the outside, everything looked fine.
 But inside, I felt scattered, restless, and unsure of myself.
-I’d spent years pouring into the roles I deeply loved—but somewhere along the way, I’d lost touch with me.
+I’d spent years pouring into the roles I deeply loved, but somewhere along the way, I’d lost touch with myself.

 It wasn’t the usual kind of stress.
 It was a quiet, persistent ache.
 A feeling that something was missing, though I couldn’t name what.